|

 In either case, be aware of the requirements of the Institutional Review Board (IRB) with respect to research involving human participants.
 It is the responsibility of the team to secure approval for all research protocols.
 Note that this may take some time, so plan accordingly.
 See the IRB Website for more details.

-Each team will present the results of their project at the end of the semester, in the last week of classes.
-A final report on the project will be required on the last day of classes.
 Part of the evaluation of the project will come from the team members themselves.
 Specifically, each team member will confidentially evaluate the contribution of each of the team members, himself or herself included.

 There may be a paper assigned, which will discuss issues and topics from the course.
 This paper would be due approximately 3 weeks before the end of the semester.